 How often do we reflect on the impact an earthquake would have?
 The number of people exposed to potentially damaging earthquakes is staggering.
-The U.S. Geological Survey estimates that nearly half of all Americans are at some risk for damaging earthquakes.1 The U.S. has about 20,000 earthquakes a year, mostly small, and 42 states are at risk of quakes.1 In California, a high-risk area, only about ten percent of homeowners purchase earthquake coverage.2 Why aren’t people purchasing earthquake insurance?
+The U.S. Geological Survey estimates that nearly half of all Americans are at some risk for damaging earthquakes.1 Why aren't more people purchasing earthquake insurance?

 - They don’t think an earthquake would impact them.